f-dangel/wandb_preempt/example/README.md

 ```
 ///

+Each sweep has its own ID (you can have more than one sweep in the same project), so to launch jobs in this sweep that we've just recreated, we'll need to launch them using the correct sweep ID.
-The important part of that output is the command in the last line.
-Copy it for later.
+To do this, note the command in the last line of the output—copy this to use later.

-Navigate to the `wandb` web interface and you should be able to see the sweep:
+Navigate to the `wandb` web interface and you should be able to see the sweep now exists:

 ![empty sweep](./assets/01_empty_sweep.png)

 ### Optional Step: Local Run

 To make sure the configuration file works, I will execute a single run locally on my machine as a sanity check.
-This step is optional and obviously not recommended if your machine's hardware is not beefy enough (note that I specified the `--count=1` flag to carry out only a single run):
+This step is optional and obviously not recommended if your machine's hardware is not beefy enough (note that I use the command from above, but add the `--count=1` flag to carry out only a single run):

 ```bash
 wandb agent --count=1 f-dangel-team/quickstart/aaq70gt8